avocs/LeMedica/README.md

 # There was an attempt
+in my defense ive not worked with api's before ....and im on free ver of cursor

 ## Local Development – Quick Start

 This project is a Next.js 14 + TypeScript app using Tailwind CSS, shadcn/ui, and a custom Clinic Menu OCR → CSV admin tool.

+## Architecture
+Refer to `ARCHITECTURE.md`
+Prompt to Claude called in `src\services\aiExtractor.ts`

 ### Prerequisites